Topsinade/ReadMe-Generator/README.md

 ## Issues

-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/your-username/readme-generator-app/issues) on GitHub.
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/topsinade/readme-generator-app/issues) on GitHub.

 ## Contact

-For any inquiries or feedback, feel free to reach out to [topsinade@gmail.com](topsinade@gmail.com).
+For any inquiries or feedback, feel free to reach out to [topsinade@gmail.com](topsinade@gmail.com)
+## Link
+Check out the demo of how the app works on this link [Video](https://youtu.be/wOwTW4FzC8k).